5 ways to reverse negative thinking

 In challenging situations, it can be helpful to focus outward instead of inward on your own discomfort.

-You can counteract stress and negative thoughts using various tools.
+You can counter stress and negative thoughts using various therapeutic techniques.

-Through mindfulness, you can practice being more present here and now.
-A breathing exercise can help calm the nervous system, while a relaxation exercise can help with body tension or worries.
+You can practice being more present in the here and now.
+A breathing exercise can help calm the nervous system, while a relaxation exercise can be helpful for relieving tension in the body or worries.

 Try 7 day for free!